 The Brothers Four were pioneers of the "folk revival"; of the few groups from those times still performing today, they remain one of the best known and most popular.
 Their all-acoustic presentation consists of guitars, banjo, mandolin, upright bass, and of course the trademark rich blend of their four voices.
 Visit their new online store here: The Brothers Four.
 I feel privileged to have the opportunity to run their online store for them.

-They released a new CD in the Spring of 2014: "The Beautiful World of The Brothers Four", a 19 track disc including two medleys.
+Check out their latest release (pictured above): The Brothers Four - Renewal.
+Previously, they released a CD in the Spring of 2014: "The Beautiful World of The Brothers Four", a 19 track disc including two medleys.
 As a follow-up to their stellar 2010 release, "Golden Anniversary", which has 20 tracks (and 3 medleys), it is amazing to note that there are only a few songs that appear on both collections, yet all are well loved songs from their huge performing catalogue.
 Both CDs can be purchased from their online store here: The Brothers Four CDs (Store).
 Visit the store for the full track listings, and to listen to clips; there are clips of all the songs on "Golden Anniversary" now; I'll make clips for other CDs as soon as I can.

 The smooth musical sounds of The Brothers Four have delighted millions for five exciting decades.
 The Brothers Four have played thousands of college concerts, serenaded four U.S. presidents at the White House, appeared at countless Community Concerts, performed with symphony orchestras and jazz stars and entertained in dozens of foreign countries.
 Internationally acclaimed, they are truly "America's Musical Ambassadors to the World."